nodatime/nodatime/docs/readme.txt

 for a starting point.

-The user and developer guides (userguide/ and devloper/) are generated from source in tools/userguide-src/ and tools/developer-src/ using BuildMarkdownDocs (also in tools/).
-To regenerate the documentation, run builddocs.bat from the root of the project (or 'make docs' under Mono).
+The user and developer guides (userguide/ and devloper/) are generated from source in src/docs/userguide/ and src/docs/developer/ using BuildMarkdownDocs To regenerate the documentation, run builddocs.bat from the root of the project (or 'make docs' under Mono).